zdshaoteach/2022-03-28-upr-online/README.md

 - 15:00 → 16:30 EST/21:00 → 22:30 CET | Python: Defensive Programming (errors, assert, and tests)

+## interact

+- all notes are available online at https://github.com/zdshaoteach/2022-03-28-upr-online
+- Please try to follow the live coding during the lessons
+- please `raise hand` if you are falling behind
+- please interrupt the instructor or reach out to helpers when you observe strange behaviors/results on jupyter

 ## reference

 - [The Python Tutorial](https://docs.python.org/3/tutorial/)